DRpandaMD/gcp-devops-demo/README.md

 # gcp-devops-demo
-Repo to hold DevOps Demos built on GCP
+Repo to hold DevOps Demo with Python Flask built on GCP

-## Testing Commit to Github
+## Environment Set up

+* ensure you environment can push / pull into github
+* I am using Google Cloud Shell so the set up is quite minimal

+## App Set up

+* See `/sample-app/`
+* I asked my ChatGPT Software Engineer Persona for the code you see